Halogly/VelocityCommandForward/README.md

 * Custom command.

 ## Installation
-Download both Velocity and Paper versions and upload to their designed servers.
+Very simple, download both Velocity and Paper plugin versions and upload to their designed servers (backend/proxy).

 ## Notes
 * Configuration only generates for backend server!